 Can the sin of one man affect everyone or provoke judgment in a generation?
 Most of the present pain and troubles are as a result of the sin of one man, the sins of our forefathers.
-A good example being the fall of mankind attributed to Adam.
+A good example is the fall of mankind attributed to Adam.
 Their iniquities have affected our livelihoods, even though we did not participate in the act of sin.

 Does this make God unjust?
 No. God is just and righteous.
 He has set principles/ laws in the universe to be followed.
 These principles govern the forces of nature and our lives.
 When broken, they bring with them consequences.
 There are many examples of the effects of the sin of one man in the Bible.
 Today we will be exploring these examples in detail.